 Long considered one of the top mortgage products, the VA loan is for eligible veterans and available through many regional and national banks.
 The loans are guaranteed by the Department of Veterans Affairs and the rates available are typically much lower than traditional products.

 Because the Department of Veterans Affairs is guaranteeing the loans, they have more strict requirements than a traditional lender.
-Although Barndominium VA loans are possible, but we actually do not recommend using them for the initial construction loan.
+Although Barndominium VA loans are possible, we actually do not recommend using them for the initial construction loan.
 Because of these strict rules, you’re better suited getting a traditional construction loan, then refinancing using a VA loan.

 Barndominium VA Loan – The Basics

 VA New Construction Loan

 When you get a barndominium VA loan, the VA doesn’t actually provide loans, the VA provides guarantees (or at least %’s of guarantees) for OTHER people who do provide loans.
 This lowers the risk for the loan provider, and thus down payments aren’t necessary, mortgage insurance isn’t necessary, and a lot of other benefits present themselves.

 For the VA, there are certain “items demanded” in return for their guarantee.

 Some of these demands are for the Veteran, items that limit “fees” are a good example, the downpayment aside, origination fees are capped, and other fees are capped or restricted.

-Some of these demands are to help protect the VA loan guarantee program, items that are related to loan qualification fall into this category.
+Some of these demands are to help protect the VA loan guarantee program, and items that are related to loan qualification fall into this category.
 The VA nor the country wants Veterans being approved for loans they cannot afford, and news articles of Veterans losing their homes because the VA didn’t adequately screen loan originators or provide sufficient guidance on approvals for qualifications.
 So part of what they want is to ensure that this great benefit continues to be made available for those that have earned it, and the best way to do that is to protect it from abuse.